macz-norton/readme-generator/README.md

 ## Description

-The readme generator is a command-line application that dynamically generate a README.md file from a user's input using the Inquirer package.
+The readme generator is a command-line application that dynamically generates a README.md file from a user's input using the Inquirer package.

 ```
 AS A developer